sushantketu/sushant-ketu-ashnik/README.md

 Git Frequent usable commands;

-git status                     # To see what's changed git add .                      # To stage all files for commit git commit -m "Descriptive message for what I added/changed" git push                       #To push to our GitHub repo
+git status                     # To see what's changed

+git add .                      # To stage all files for commit

+git commit -m "Descriptive message for what I added/changed"

+git push                       #To push on our GitHub repo